Nvethrandil/traversability_mapping/README.md

-# Fork for Ubuntu 20.04.6
+# Fork for ROS Noetic
-Fixed minor changes in order to make it compile on Ubuntu 20.04.6 with OpenCV 4
+Fixed minor changes in order to make it compile on Noetic in Ubuntu 20.04.6 with OpenCV 4

 # Traversability Mapping and Motion Planning